Ventanas Mexico

 On the other end of the spectrum, my practice partner from Seville is a singer, graphic artist and psychologist with three children, who grew up with parents who lived under Franco’s dictatorship.
 Her freedom in the free-wheeling post-Franco years was difficult for her parents to get used to, much like the American sixties.

 Spanish practice partners can give you an outside perspective on politics we never get from our media.
 One explained to me that in Spain, the government pays for the fruits and vegetables in schools lunches and the parents pay for the rest of the lunch, the chips and carbs.
 Many a conversation has left me wondering why America has no interest in how other countries have solved these problems.
-None of these conversations could I have experienced at home.

 When the conversation turned to our own populist, he helped me understand populist movements by describing a conversation he’d had with an old friend of his, a nationalist Basque.

 Unlike ever before, with web-cam services like Skype and Zoom, people of any age, income or even health status can explore what life is like in other countries from the perspective of people living there.
-You will be surprised how many misconceptions you have, probably based on something you read or an experience you had in that country a decade ago.
+You will be surprised how many misconceptions you have, probably based on something you read or an experience you had in that country perhaps decades ago.
 Your second language skills will improve immensely of course, but the benefits go far beyond that as you make friends and explore the culture that interests you.

 There are many websites for finding language exchange partners.
 Here are the best sites for finding a language exchange partner if you are over 40.

 Too nervous about approaching potential practice partners online?
-If a shy housewife in Seville can, so can you.
+If a shy housewife in Seville can, so can you!

 Most recent: